 Something I always liked about him was that despite having a debilitating disease, he still managed to have a pretty good sense of humor.
-In an interview one time, Larry King asked him, “What do you think the most puzzling thing in the universe is?”.
+In an interview with Larry King one time, he was asked, “What do you think the most puzzling thing in the universe is?”.
 After a brief pause, Hawking answered, “Women”.
-The guy who mapped out theories on cosmos and other mind-boggling shit still thought that women were the most confusing thing in the universe, and I think men everywhere can agree with him on that.
+What a fucking answer.
+The guy who mapped out theories on cosmos and other mind-boggling shit still thinks that women are the most confusing thing in the universe, and I think men everywhere can agree with him on that

 Since he already talked in that computer voice, it was easy to fool everybody into thinking he was still alive by simply controlling his wheelchair and speech software for him.
 Whenever he went on talk shows or gave speeches, that was actually just his corpse in front of a microphone while his friends typed everything that he was “saying”.
 Anybody who dared to bring attention to this little scheme found out the hard way, just like I did.
 Here’s footage of me calling Stephen Hawking a phony to his face, only for him to immediately punch me like Mike Tyson in his prime.

 And to answer the question I’m sure all of you have: Yes, I was very fucking high when I originally thought of this, but that doesn’t make this little theory any less possible.
 Sorry that I like to read between the lines and not accept everything as true just because.
-People who don’t think it’s possible that Stephen Hawking died years ago and his recent appearances were just a mummified computer in a wheelchair are just a bunch of small-minded sheep, and they clearly don’t smoke weed and think stupid thoughts at the same rate that I do.
+People who don’t think it’s possible that Stephen Hawking died years ago and his recent appearances were just a mummified computer in a wheelchair are just a bunch of small-minded sheep, and they clearly don’t smoke weed and produce stupid thoughts at the same rate that I do

 Don’t text and drive folks (Looking at you and that huge fucking screen in front of your face, Stephen)